koindx/token-list/README.md

 Collaboration with KoinDX, via any of the following:

 - Purchase of the listing package, or
-- Token is funded by KoinDX DAO
+- Token is funded by KoinDX DAO.

 Please fill out the [Listing Application Form](https://docs.google.com/forms/d/e/1FAIpQLSeCVocPYXL9QJ8UgDXI1Y0ZFRBxwrdoorXUrHuaPjB6w-ZZYA/viewform?usp=sf_link) if your project meets all the relevant criteria.